It’s not just you. I’m also putting off my current work-in-progress while I’m typing this.

 This is one of my favorite tools!

 Okay, I admit that I’m a Google fan who uses Gmail, Google Drive, Google Calendar, Google Keep, Google Analytics and… you get my drift.
-Plus, I’m a G Suite user too.
+Plus, I’m a Google Workspace (formerly G Suite) user too.
 Which is why it’s easier for me to use Google Docs on my phone rather than Microsoft Word since I’ve already installed and am using all their other apps.

 Google Drive stores your files (including Google Docs, Google Sheets and Google Slides) in the cloud, allowing you to sync documents across devices.
 If I use Microsoft Word, I would still need to transfer the file (unless you’re using Office 365 that is also cloud-based).